-At Western Plains Psychology we place an emphasis on resilience building, early assessment and intervention to promote positive developmental trajectories and improve developmental outcomes for all children.
+At Western Plains Psychology, we place emphasis on resilience building, early assessment and intervention to promote positive developmental trajectories and improve developmental outcomes for all children.

 We work closely with parents to provide support, understanding, strategies and tools to help support their children and reinforce the strategies provided in session.